+UCI eve.
 A child's education is a responsibility shared by school staff and family during the entire time they are in school.
 Families and school staff must work together as partners.
-Families must play a positive role in providing for students. cupport the h aliaf of the Calico Pock Flamentary Public School system, the students, parents, alumni, and community must wo
+Families must play a positive role in providing for students.
+THE CALCULAR ARTHUR AND ARTHUR